BlakeMScurr/obsidian-notes/Study/Programming/Circom/Circomlib.md

 ?
 The `nbits` function and the `BinSum` template.

+Does `BinSum` require binary inputs?
+?
+No.

 What does `nbits` do?
 ?
-Calculates the number of bits required to hold the
+Calculates the number of bits in the output required to hold the full sum.

+How does

 ## e